 It doesn't help that the witnesses who do lie in court rarely get punished for it.

 The third case of Dual Destinies has a particularly flagrant example.
 One of the major sources of conflict is that all of the suspects are at a "law school" and being convicted of a criminal offense will permanently expel them.
 They then proceed to lie repeatedly on the stand about themselves and about their actions, up to and including claiming to have committed the murder.
 Yet the case ends with quite a few of the suspects happily continuing their law education.
 And yes, perjury is considered a criminal offense in real life.

 What's the point of having detectives around if the lawyers do all the investigating?
 Maybe they're not supposed to, but that doesn't stop the evidence from being accepted in court.

 Plus it's for gameplay purposes as well.
-It'd be pretty crappy if you couldn't investigate right?
-Also in Japan, attorney's DO have authority to investigate.
+It'd be pretty boring if you couldn't investigate, right?
+Also, in Japan, attorneys (at least prosecutors) DO have authority to investigate.

-The detectives, from what I know, are the ones with access and permission to the laboratories (i.e. the CSI-level stuff like DNA and trace analyses) and a Procecutor doing that stuff himself would yield inadmissible evidence.
-After the initial investigation with a procecutor is over, the Detective is technically a neutral party and is able to help out anyone involved with the case at hand.
+The detectives, from what I know, are the ones with access and permission to the laboratories (i.e. the CSI-level stuff like DNA and trace analyses) and a Prosecutor doing that stuff himself would yield inadmissible evidence.
+After the initial investigation with a prosecutor is over, the Detective is technically a neutral party and is able to help out anyone involved with the case at hand.

 What's with the strings of flags?
 They are attached to the blow up Steel Samurai in game 1 case 4, at that shack in game 3 case 5, and Valant Gramarye pulls them out of his cane when shocked in game 4.
 Any reason behind the recurrence of this prop?